pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 2. Set options in application
 - enter save path for the MP3 and PDF file

 - enter url to extend the url list

 3. Output
 - only show new entries
-- nice formatting inside PDF file
+- nice formatting inside PDF file e.g. by inserting images or bulleted lists

 4. Design features
 - some more design features like web interface would be great